sqm-autorate/sqm-autorate/README.md

 If the _delay_ exceeds 15 ms, then the speed is reduced.
 If the delay is high at the same time as the utilisation (aka load) is low, then the speed is immediately reduced to the chosen minimum acceptable.

-Many of the parameter numbers mentioned above can be changed in the advanced settings, with technical details and some guidelines provided later in this document.
+Many of the numbers mentioned above can be changed in the advanced settings, with technical details and some guidelines provided later in this document.

 After a while, _sqm-autorate_ builds a profile of good speeds to use and the speed finding should stabilise.
 On very variable connections, this algorithmic stabilisation should complete within 30-90 minutes.